stonedpebbles/angular-electron/README.md

 2. Steps:

-a. npm init
+ npm init

-b. npm install electron-prebuilt --save-dev
+ npm install electron-prebuilt --save-dev

-c. create index.js and app/index.html
+ create index.js and app/index.html

-d. modify package.json to add start scripts
+ modify package.json to add start scripts

-e. add a webpack.congif.js file
+ add a webpack.congif.js file

  Every webpack config file will have 4 major parts or components.

      entry – specifies the deps to be bundled.